zng-ui/zng/TODO/Text.md

 * Implement font-features.
 * Review TODOs in code.

+# Underline Skip Glyphs

+* Underline padding does not look right for some curved glyphs (parenthesis shows this), consider improving the `h_line_hits`.

 # Mixed Content

 * Implement text runs composed of multiple styles, same problem as font fallback?